The rational cuspidal divisor class group of $X_0(N)$: The cusps of

 In this section, we review the results about the cusps of $X_0(N)$, which are well-known to the experts.
 Although there is no new result in this section, we provide detailed proofs as elementary and self-contained as possible for the convenience of the readers.

 \ms In this section (except Section \ref{section: Rational cuspidal divisors}), we only consider the modular curves over $\C$ (not over $\Q$) and regard them as compact Riemann surfaces (given by explicit charts).
-By explicit and concrete methods, we obtain various results on the cusps without further digression on algebraic theory.\footnote{For more general discussion on the modular curves over $\C$, see Chapters $2$ and $3$ of \cite{DS05}.}
+By explicit and concrete methods, we obtain various results on the cusps without further digression on algebraic theory.\footnote{For more general discussion on the modular curves over $\C$, see Chapters $2$ and $3$ of \cite{DS05}.} For the algebraic description of the cusps (using generalized elliptic curves), see \cite{DR73}, \cite{Con07} or \cite{Ces17}.

 As usual, let $Y_0(N)_{\C}:=\Gamma_0(N) \backslash \cH$, where $\cH=\{ z \in \C : \tn{Im } z>0\}$ and $\Gamma_0(N)\subset \SL_2(\Z)$ acts on $\cH$ by linear fractional transformations.
 Also, let $X_0(N)_{\C}$ denote the classical (analytic) modular curve, the ``canonical'' compactification of $Y_0(N)_{\C}$.
 The \textit{cusps} of $X_0(N)$ are the points added for the compactification, which can be naturally identified with the equivalence classes of $\bP^1(\Q)$ modulo $\Gamma_0(N)$, i.e.,